tejaspavanb/Credit-Card-Fraud-Detection/README.md

 ## Project Overview

 Credit card fraud detection is a crucial application of machine learning that aims to identify fraudulent transactions in large datasets.
-In this project, I build a machine learning model to detect fraudulent credit card transactions using a highly imbalanced dataset from Kaggle
+In this project, I build a machine learning model to detect fraudulent credit card transactions using a highly imbalanced dataset from [Kaggle's Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).

 This project covers:
 - Data preprocessing and feature scaling.